larrylinhnguyen/ShareFacebookTwitter-Swift/README.md

 # ShareFacebookTwitterSwift
-Easy Copy and Paste code to add a sharing UIActionSheet to your Swift app.
+How to create a share to Facebook & Twitter in iOS in Swift.
-This wil create a UIActionSheet with a share to Facebook and Twitter button.
+Easy Copy and Paste code to add a UIActionSheet to your Swift app.

 <h3>INSTALLATION</h3>